MauritsBleeker/reducing-predictive-feature-suppression/README.md

 - `--model.caption_encoder.tune_from_start`: Tune the word embeddings for the caption encoder from the start of the training.
 - `--lr_scheduler.name`: LR schedule used for training.
 The default is `cosine_annealing`, other option is `multi_step_lr`.
 - `--lr_scheduler.milestones`: Number of epochs before lowering the lr with factor `finetune_lr_decay`.
 Only when using `multi_step_lr`.
-- `--criterion.name`" InfoNCE or triplet, choice of contrastive loss.
+- `--criterion.name` infonce or triplet, choice of contrastive loss.

 All the other hyperparameters can be found in `configs/{coco, f30k}/{coco, f30k}_tmlr.yaml`.